 The G need a tiny amount of blue stain.

-Unlike Worthington something this does not become a bucket of jelly, does not crack on drying, does not go on unevenly or the wrong thickness, does not cloud up with boron blue or micro-bubbles when fired (because it has lower CaO) when used on the types of bodies discussed below.
-The major development work culminated in the Ulexite-fluxed G2931F.
-This recipe, G2931K, was formulated to have the same chemistry as F but use frits instead.
-It is crystal clear and super glassy.
+Unlike its Worthington Clear predecessor, this does not become a bucket of jelly, does not crack on drying, does not go on unevenly or the wrong thickness, does not cloud up with boron blue or micro-bubbles when fired (because it has lower CaO) when used on the types of bodies discussed below.
+It is crystal clear and super glassy at cone 03.

 Low fire bodies span a wide range of thermal expansions.
-While Worthington clear (an ancestor of this recipe) melts to a good clear, its thermal expansion was too far toward the low end of the range (it tended to shiver and fracture rather than craze).
+While Worthington clear (an ancestor of this recipe) melts to a good clear, its thermal expansion was too low.
 This recipe, G2931K, raises thermal expansion (by adding Na2O).
-The thermal expansion of Zero3 stoneware and porcelain are about the middle of the range, and they develop good glaze:glaze interfaces, so this recipe fits them well.
+The thermal expansion of Zero3stoneware and porcelain are about the middle of the range, and they develop good glaze:glaze interfaces, so this recipe fits them well.

 Dipping ware in Zero3 Transparent is just so much easier than trying to paint on commercial, slow-drying clears.
-It produces a slurry with very nice suspension, fast drying and good application properties (if you tune it right).
-It naturally gels to a creamy consistency at around 1.53 specific gravity (in our circumstances).
-However it goes on too thick at that high a value, we have found the best all around performance at 1.43 with enough Epsom Salts to gel it back up to a creamy consistency (a few grams per gallon).
-Measure the SG by weighing (forget about fiddling with hydrometers).
-You will think it is too thin and watery, but it isn039;t.
-The Epsom salts will thicken it and make it thixotropic (which the 1.53 slurry was not).
-Use a little Darvan if you get it too thick.
+For us it naturally gels to a creamy consistency at around 1.53 specific gravity (in our circumstances).
+However it goes on too thick at that high a value, we have found the best all-around performance at 1.43 with enough Epsom Salts to gel it back up to a creamy thixotropic consistency (a few grams per gallon).

 Batch Ticket Notes